1965 Elva-BMW Mark 7S

 It was also one of the first cars in Britain ever to carry sponsorship, being supported by Radio London, an early “pirate” commercial radio station.
 It was generally known as the “Radio London” car.

-The car is one of only 15 similar models that were built with the BMW 2-litre engine.
+The car is one of only 15 similar models that were built with the powerful BMW 2-litre engine in full race configuration.

 March 722 Historic F2

 Niki Lauda was the driver of this works March 722 International Formula Two car, chassis number 5, during the 1972 European season.
 He succeeded in winning the John Player British F2 Championship.

 Lauda was run by STP-March as the number two works driver to Ronnie Peterson.
 He had borrowed and paid £43,000 – a fortune at the time – for a joint F1/F2 drive as a stepping stone to a Formula One career.
 The cross insignia on the car is the logo of the bank that lent him the money.

 The first race meeting for this March 722-5 was at Mallory Park in March 1972.
 In his next appearance with the March, Lauda won at a wet Oulton Park, in only the second race win of his career.

 Lauda left March in 1973 for a drive with Louis Stanley’s BRM team, and went on to win the World Championship with Ferrari in 1975 and 1977, and with McLaren in 1984.